SEDarrow/Fanfair/README.md

    * spotify playlists
 #### 15. transfer playlist ownership
    * Description:
-      - A Maistro can transfer the ownership of a playlist to a Groupie.
-The Groupie will become the Maistro of that playlist, and the Maistro will become a Groupie.
+      - A Maistro can transfer the ownership of a playlist to another Maistro.
+The Maistro who originally owned the playlist will no longer have Maistro privledges on that playlist.
+The Maistro who is sent the playlist would become the owner, and has Maistro privledges on that playlist (deleting playlist, deleting songs).
    * Actors: Maistro
    * Steps:
       - Users presses the "Transfer Playlist Ownership" button